j-mciver/f20pa-anpr/README.md

 Python and OpenCV solution to implement a standard ANPR solution, consisting of pipeline stages: image pre-processing, number plate extraction, character segmentation and character recognition. predicted match.
-The main investigatory aim of this project is to assess the effectiveness of image pre-processing Techniques in improving ANPR reading accuracy
+The main investigatory aim of this project is to assess the effectiveness of image pre-processing Techniques in improving ANPR reading accuracy.

+Note, this project is optimised and constructed to process a specific set of computer generated input number plate images.
+Significant efforts would be required in refactoring parameters of OpenCV methods for this system to work on other sets input images.

+---
 4th Year Undergraduate BSc (Hons) Dissertation Project.
 John McIver.
 Heriot-Watt University, Edinburgh.
 School of Mathematical and Computer Sciences.
 Department of Computer Science. jm2006@hw.ac.uk

 All rights reserved. © 2024 John McIver.
-Use of this project is allowed, granted that proper reference and credit is provided to the author.
+Use of this project is granted, provided that proper reference and credit is provided to the author.

 ## Usage